Last Updated on January 22, 2022 by Heather Hart, ACSM EP

 What are the dangers of CBD?

-A 2018 report from the World Health Organization states that no adverse health outcomes of pure CBD use have been found thus far.
-However, possible side effects include nausea, vomiting, diarrhea, bloating and dizziness.
 Further, it is thought that CBD may interact with certain medications.
 Therefore, if you have any concerns at all, it is very important that you discuss CBD oil use with your physician, to ensure your safety and avoid potentially harmful interactions.

 Anti-inflammatory properties

-Inflammation is simply a side effect of training and racing, no way around it.
-Inflammation is our bodies natural reaction to physical stress, and running – especially the higher mileage of ultra running – are a stressor.
-Now, acute inflammation on it’s own is a good thing: our body is flooding injured areas (and don’t think of this as a big picture injury, but rather even microscopic tears in our muscle fibers that naturally occur during training) with white blood cells carrying chemicals that help remove waste products and encourage healing.
+It’s important to understand that acute Inflammation on its own is part of the healing process, and thus, a good thing.
+Our body is flooding injured areas (and don’t think of this as a big picture injury, but rather even microscopic tears in our muscle fibers that naturally occur during training) with white blood cells carrying chemicals that help remove waste products and encourage healing.

-Unfortunately, runner’s tend to take things to extremes, it’s what we do (I’m looking at you, fellow ultra runners).
-Constant inflammation from constant training can trigger a heightened inflammatory response, and now we’ve taken our acute inflammation to chronic inflammation.
-This can be bad, and can even cause those happy chemicals trying to help heal our body to turn on us, and attack our cells instead, causing further damage
+Constant inflammation from frequent and high volumes of training can trigger a heightened inflammatory response, and now we’ve taken our acute inflammation to chronic inflammation.
+This can be detrimental, and can even cause those happy chemicals trying to help heal our body to turn on us, and attack our cells instead, causing further damage.

 Sleep